 Services that are covered for you What you must pay when you get these services Vision care Covered services include: Outpatient physician services for the diagnosis and treatment of diseases and injuries of the eye, including treatment for age-related macular degeneration.
-Original Medicare doesn't cover routine eye exams (eye refractions) for eyeglasses/contacts. • \$25 for each specialist visit for Medicare-covered eye exam (diagnosis and treatment for diseases and conditions of the eye). • For people who are at high risk of glaucoma, we will cover one glaucoma screening each year.
+Original Medicare doesn't cover routine eye exams (eye refractions) for eyeglasses/contacts. • \$15 for each specialist visit for Medicare-covered eye exam (diagnosis and treatment for diseases and conditions of the eye). • For people who are at high risk of glaucoma, we will cover one glaucoma screening each year.
 People at high risk of glaucoma include: people with a family history of glaucoma, people with diabetes, African-Americans who are age 50 and older and Hispanic Americans who are 65 or older. • \$0 for Medicare- covered glaucoma screening.
 For people with diabetes, screening for diabetic retinopathy is covered once per year. • \$0 for Medicare- covered diabetic retinopathy screening when provided with your routine annual eye exam.
 One pair of eyeglasses or contact lenses after each cataract surgery that includes insertion of an intraocular lens.
 (If you have two separate cataract operations, you cannot reserve the benefit after the first surgery and purchase two eyeglasses after the second surgery.) • \$0 for Medicare- covered eyewear (one pair of eyeglasses or contact lenses after each cataract surgery).
 You pay any amount over the Medicare allowable.
+One routine eye exam per calendar year from a plan ophthalmologist or optometrist in your selected Provider System. • \$0 for the routine annual eye exam (eye refractions) for eyeglasses/contacts.

-Services that are covered for you What you must pay when you get these services Vision care (continued) One routine eye exam per calendar year from a plan ophthalmologist or optometrist in your selected VIVA MEDICARE Me Provider System. • \$0 for the routine annual eye exam (eye refractions) for • \$150 toward prescription eyewear (glasses, contacts, lenses, frames and upgrades) once per calendar year.
-If you pay for prescription eyewear out-of-pocket, a request for reimbursement, including a copy of your receipt showing proof of payment, should be filed with our plan. eyeglasses and contacts.
-You pay any amount over \$150 for eyewear.
-Any amount you pay for non-Medicare covered eyewear will not count toward the \$6,400 maximum out-of- "Welcome to Medicare" preventive visit The plan covers the one-time "Welcome to Medicare" preventive visit.
+Services that are covered for you What you must pay when you get these services Vision care (continued) \$200 toward prescription eyewear (glasses, contacts, lenses, frames and upgrades) once per calendar year.
+If you pay for prescription eyewear out-of-pocket, a request for reimbursement, including a copy of your receipt showing proof of payment, should be filed with our plan.
+You pay any amount over \$200 for eyewear.
+Any amount you pay for non-Medicare covered eyewear will not count toward the \$5,500 maximum out-of-pocket payment amount.
+"Welcome to Medicare" preventive Visit The plan covers the one-time "Welcome to Medicare" preventive visit.
 The visit includes a review of your health, as well as education and counseling about the preventive services you need (including certain screenings and shots), and referrals for other care if needed.
-Important: We cover the "Welcome to Medicare" preventive visit only within the first 12 months you have Medicare Part B. When you make your appointment, let your doctor's office know you would like to schedule your "Welcome to Medicare" preventive visit. pocket payment amount.
-There is no coinsurance, copayment, or deductible for the "Welcome to Medicare" preventive visit.
+Important: We cover the "Welcome to Medicare" preventive visit only within the first 12 months you have Medicare Part B. When you make your appointment, let your doctor's office know There is no coinsurance, copayment, or deductible for the "Welcome to Medicare" preventive visit. you would like to schedule your "Welcome to Medicare" preventive visit.